Land Search Initiative

 Since our earliest days as an exploratory committee, the Gabriola Island Memorial Society (GIMS) has been actively working to find suitable land for a new green burial memorial park on Gabriola.
 That work has taken many forms — meeting with elected officials, reaching out to private landowners, and partnering with local organizations focused on land stewardship, environmental protection, and community health.
 Along the way, we've kept the broader community informed, sharing information about green burial and building awareness around the need for a new cemetery on the island.

-One of our most significant efforts has been our collaboration with the Gabriola Land and Trails Trust (GaLTT) to seek protection for Honeysuckle Woods as community parkland with a small natural burial site.
+One of our most significant efforts has been our collaboration with the Gabriola Land and Trails Trust (GaLTT) to secure protection for Honeysuckle Woods as community parkland with a small natural burial site.
 The more than 1,200 signatures collected in support of this initiative reflect how strongly our community values land that serves both conservation and human need.
-That momentum has had real impact: the Regional District of Nanaimo (RDN) has launched a new feasibility study to explore options for transferring existing parkland or acquiring new land suitable for a green burial memorial park.
-GIMS welcomes this important step and looks forward to working alongside the RDN and the wider community to find a viable and respectful path forward.
+That momentum has had real impact: following a proposal by GIMS, the Regional District of Nanaimo (RDN) is conducting a feasibility study that will explore options for transferring to GIMS a small piece of existing parkland or acquiring new land suitable for a green burial memorial park.
+GIMS is actively engaged in the project and looks forward to working with the RDN and the wider community to find a viable and respectful path forward.

 Finding the right land is a shared challenge — and a shared opportunity.
-That's why GIMS is pleased to launch a community land search initiative.
+That's why GIMS is also launching a community land search initiative.
 Our goal is to raise awareness, share information, and invite the community's ideas and support as we work together toward establishing a much needed green burial memorial park on Gabriola.

 The Gabriola Island Memorial Society needs your help.
 For five years, we've been working to find a home for a natural burial memorial park on Gabriola — talking with private landowners, elected officials, and community organizations — but we haven't yet found the right site.

-Without a specific piece of land to point to, it's hard to build momentum.
-We're not ready to launch a fundraising campaign until we have a location, and we know that when the time comes, we'll need significant community support — both to acquire land and to develop the park itself.
+Without a specific piece of land to point to, it's hard to build momentum and engage the communities imagination.
+It’s important to us that the community know exactly what they are contributing to and have confidence that the project will be realized.
+Once we have a location, we know we'll need significant community support to acquire the land and to develop the park itself.

 Gauging community support is a key part of that process, and that's where you come in.
-We've put together a pamphlet with more details about our work and vision — it will be available at our upcoming AGM, and distributed in the community later this month.
-We'd love to hear your thoughts.
+We've put together a pamphlet with more details about our work and vision and we are distributing it in the community through this summer.
+Please consider helping us spread the word!

 A Note About Honeysuckle Woods